A Layered Protocol Architecture for the Internet of Agents: A Layered Architecture for the Agentic Web

-The power of the L8/L9 split is that it separates the structure of communication (L8) from its meaning (L9).
-The SNL's primary job is to negotiate and lock a "Shared Context" that all subsequent L8 messages will adhere to.
+The power of the L8/L9 split is that it separates the structure of communication (L8) from its meaning and collective state (L9).
+The SL's primary job is to negotiate and lock a "Shared Context" that all subsequent L8 messages will adhere to, and to manage the transition from individual beliefs to \emph{collective consensus}.

+While L9 protocols could begin to operate with semantic state (e.g., English), it is not a strict requirement.
+For example, in certain cases, it may make sense to communicate using latent space bindings (e.g., embedding vectors) directly which avoids the costly translation from embeddings to semantic state back to embeddings, of course in cases where both agents use the same embedding algorithms.
+In addition, communication can also happen using other types of compressed state granularity, which may be useful in scenarios where agents are located far from each other and reduction in communication bandwidth is a requirement.